-Are toppers born with a lot of intelligence?
+Are JEE/ NEET toppers born with a lot of intelligence?

-N0!
+No!
 Toppers are never born with a lot of intelligence.
 It all depends on the amount of time and effort one devotes in order to improve himself/ herself.
-Everyone is born with almost the same intelligence and power to think.
+Everyone is born with almost the same IQ and power to think.
 All of us have equal opportunity to improve in one way or the other and equal freedom to choose.

 How do we tag someone as a topper?
 It’s the guy/ girl who knows most of the topic beforehand, answers all the questions correctly and scores marks which is much above the average score of the class; and thus a topper is spotted.
 Isn’t it?

-Right from their junior classes, they have paid a lot of attention in understanding every single thing they were taught to its proper basis.
+Right from their junior classes, toppers have paid a lot of attention in understanding every single thing they were taught to its proper basis.
 This habit and extra effort of trying to understand things expand their mental horizons and inculcate a behavior of cautiously looking into the topics in a more logical way to understand rather than just mugging up the stuff for the exam sake.